Attach an Amazon EBS volume to an instance - Amazon Elastic Compute Cloud

 • If the volume is encrypted, it can only be attached to instance types that support Amazon EBS encryption.
 For more information, see Amazon EBS encryption.

 5. For Device name, enter a supported device name for the volume.
 This device name is used by Amazon EC2.
 The block device driver for the instance might assign a different device name when mounting the volume.
-For more information, see Device names on Windows instances.
+For more information, see device names on Linux instances.

 6. Choose Attach volume.

 7. Connect to the instance and mount the volume.
-For more information, see Make an Amazon EBS volume available for use on Windows.
+For more information, see Make an Amazon EBS volume available for use.

 AWS CLI

-To attach an EBS volume to an instance using the command line
+To attach an EBS volume to an instance using the AWS CLI

 Note